 The patient returned to our office with faint crusting, hair stubble, and some residual redness as the only indications of his hair transplant a week earlier.

 Two Weeks Post-Op

 At two weeks, one can see some remaining stubble of the transplanted hair, but no other signs of the recent procedure.
 With the hair lifted up, one can see some slight redness associated with the donor incision.

 One Month Post-Op

-At one month post-op, visually, our patient is practically back to where he was before the procedure.
+At one month post-op, visually, Patient API is practically back to where he was before the procedure.
 On close inspection one can see that the donor incision continues to fade.